hyossid/crypto-vwap/part1/part1-InfraDesign.md

 How do you prevent collisions in generating a new order ID from one of the parallel scripts?
 What database would be best for this?

-- Depending on the nature of data write, I would decide the database isolation level first.
+- Depending on the nature of data write, I would like to decide the database isolation level first.
 (Either read commited , non-repeatable read, serializable)
+- If Serializalbe, then can just use auto-increment ID which is supported by lots of relational database like Postgres, MariaDB
+- If other isolation level, I would do the following
-- If not serializalbe, then
+  -

 Postgres
 Scalable DB - Cassandra